IOTechSystems/ble-sim/README.md

 ### Running locally

-  we need to build btvirt (a bluez tool), so we need to build bluez:
+  we need to build btvirt (a bluez tool), so we need to build bluez.

-  GLib libudev libical
+  Bluez dependencies

   `sudo apt-get install libglib2.0 libudev-dev libical-dev `

-  rst2man :
+  rst2man:

-  apt-get install python-docutils
+  `apt-get install python-docutils`

+## Run the virtual controllers

+  First time you run this, the script will download the source and build the tool.

+  `./scripts/run-controller.sh`

 ## Build

+  `./scripts/build.sh`

 ## Run

+  `./build/release/ble-sim/ble-sim`